Kia Sportage review

 Sat nav and infotainment

-There’s a touch-sensitive panel below the touchscreen with shortcuts for the climate control system and commonly used functions.
-It’s more fiddly to adjust the temperature when driving than using the dials in the Honda ZR-V but it’s still much easier to use than a system that integrates the temperature controls into the touchscreen, such as the Ford Kuga set-up.
+There’s a touch-sensitive panel below the touchscreen with shortcuts for the climate-control system and commonly used functions.
+It’s more fiddly to adjust the temperature when driving than using the dials in a Honda ZR-V or Hyundai Tucson but it’s still much easier to use than a system that integrates the temperature controls into the touchscreen, such as the Ford Kuga set-up.

 In GT Line S trim, the Sportage has a wireless phone-charging tray ahead of the gear selector, an upgraded Harman Kardon stereo and ambient lighting.
 There are two types of USB port up front and each front seat has a USB-C port built in for rear passengers to use.